 Click Here for tab for Breaking the Girl by Red Hot Chili Peppers

-So unlike many other songs which are written on a regular 6 string and just layered with a 12 string for tonal/textural reasons.
-This one is actually written solely for the 12 string.
+Unlike many other songs which are written on a regular 6-string and just layered with a 12-string for tonal/textural reasons, this one is actually written solely for the 12-string.
 For the most part, you’ll be barring across the lower strings with your index while your ring finger does some cool little inflections on the 3rd and 4th strings.

 Give a Little Bit by Supertramp